 The Friends hold regular task days in the park on the last Saturday of each month in the winter and the middle and last Saturday from March to November.
 Everyone is welcome to join in for as long or as short they wish during the specified times.
-Please note that children and young people under 18 should be accompanied by a responsible adult.
-The next task day is:
+Please note that children and young people under 18 must be accompanied by a responsible adult.

 We like to keep a record of what we get up and here are details of past task days.

 Another busy day for Friends of the Park with many tasks completed.
 These included mowing the bandroom garden, repairing one of the nature posts that had rotted at the base, starting to clean-up and paint the library steps and beginning to remove self seeded saplings from the canal side woodland with our new Pullerbear.
 It was just as busy on the main flowerbeds, which are looking glorious at the moment, and work was also done in the Reading Circle behind the library and in the shrub beds too.